Sara Asma Chendali

 Elizabeth is an accountant from Colombia who has been living in Belfast since 2014.
 She first joined CRIS as a part-time Administrative Assistant in July 2015.
 Elizabeth has vast experience in working with different types of public corporations and private companies ranging from services trade, electricity, horizontal property managers, and health.
 This is her first time working within a charitable organisation.

 We asked Elizabeth what she thought of her time at CRIS so far and here is what she had to say; “I love working for CRIS because I can share new ideas and have refreshed the administrative management and accounting systems.
-I love working for a charity that does work to support the breaking down of stereotypes and divisions”
+I love working for a charity that does work to support the breaking down of stereotypes and divisions.”

 Associate